 I had a solid background.
 I was familiar with change.
 I grew up in three different countries, practicing three different school system.
 I grew up in Africa as a missionary kid.
 I lived in France as a an expat kid.
 As a Norwegian, I studied and worked in France and in Norway.
 I have been through a lot of personal challenges and tough life situations.
 The big breakthrough though came when I lost a child.
 It was a steep learning curve.
 I had to look in my own mirror.
 I understood I had to acquire new knowledge about myself and about human beings to fully integrate life into my leadership.

 This was the reason I trained in coaching.
 I still realized though that it did not bring me the understanding of the human feelings and reactions.
 I went on studying as a family therapist and trained in family constellations.
 I finally specialized in organizational constellations and organizational changes.
-Most of all in all these processes, I learned that the more I know about myself, the easier it is to keep my integrity as a leader.
+Throughout all these trainings, I learned that the more I know about myself, the easier it is to keep my integrity as a leader.